-Due to the limited options for increasing supplies of natural gas from other countries, several economic experts (Hirth et al., 2022; Leopoldina, 2022; McWilliams et al., 2022a) have suggested that an end to imports of Russian gas will necessitate a reduction in gas consumption in the European Union.
-For one thing, price increases are likely to reduce demand to a certain extent.
-For another, additional measures to replace natural gas with other sources of energy will contribute to a reduction in demand.
+Due to the limited options for increasing supplies of natural gas from other countries, several expert reports (Hirth et al., 2022; Leopoldina, 2022; McWilliams et al., 2022c) have suggested that an end to imports of Russian gas will necessitate a reduction in gas consumption in the European Union.
+On the one hand, price increases are likely to reduce demand to a certain extent.
+On the other hand, additional measures to replace natural gas with other sources of energy will contribute to a reduction in demand.
 In the area of electricity supply, an accelerated expansion of renewable energy and storage options will only succeed in providing relief in the medium to long term - in other words, in a few years from now.
-In the short term, i.e., in the current year, partial replacement by coal-based power generation presents an option (Leopoldina, 2022).
-Delaying the closure of nuclear power plants has also been proposed as a means of replacing

-Russian gas (IEA, 2022).
-In addition, measures to increase efficiency could be intensified, e.g., by means of heating settings in buildings, rapid replacement of old boilers and digital control of facilities, also in industry.
-Substantial savings could also be achieved through information campaigns to reduce consumption (Grimm and Kuhlmann, 2022; IEA, 2022; Leopoldina, 2022; McWilliams et al., 2022c).
+In the short term, i.e., in the current year, partial replacement replacement of gas in the electricity sector by reactivation of coal-based power generation is an option (Leopoldina, 2022).
+Delaying the decommissioning of nuclear power plants has also been proposed as a means of replacing Russian gas (IEA, 2022).
+In addition, measures to increase energy efficiency could be intensified, e.g., by means of heating settings in buildings, rapid replacement of old boilers and digital control of facilities, also in industry.
+Substantial savings could also be achieved through information campaigns to reduce consumption (IEA, 2022; Kuhlmann and Grimm, 2022; Leopoldina, 2022; McWilliams et al., 2022b).

 The quantity of gas that can be saved by the various measures depends on what share of overall gas consumption is attributable to the various consumer groups.
-In Germany, industry consumes the largest share (36 %) of natural gas, followed by private households (31 %). > CHART 13 BOTTOM RIGHT In industry, a large volume of natural gas is used as an energy source and a raw material in the chemical sector, for example.
+In Germany, industry consumes the lion's share (36 %) of natural gas, followed by private households (31 %). → FIGURE 3 RIGHT In industry, a large volume of natural gas is used as an energy source and a raw material in the chemical sector, for example.
 In addition, 14 % of gas consumption is used to generate electricity, which is particularly important during times of peak demand ("peaking power plants").
-However, only a portion of this can be replaced due to the concurrent production of electricity and useful thermal energy in combined heat and power plants for example.
 Agora Energiewende (2022) predicts that, if Russian supplies of natural gas cease and if extensive energy-saving measures are implemented and additional supplies of gas are obtained from other countries, there will be a shortfall of 30 TWh for Germany in the short-term (meaning, in this case, up to winter 2023/24).
 A recent analysis conducted by the German Association of Energy and Water Industries (BDEW, 2022b) concludes that one-fifth of German gas consumption can be replaced in the short term.
 This corresponds to half the volume of gas imported from Russia, assuming that 40 % of gas consumed in Germany comes from Russian imports.
-An analysis by IEK-3 at the Jülich research centre (Forschungszentrum Jülich, 2022) concludes that approximately one-third of the Russian natural gas that is imported into Germany can be saved in the short term by private households, businesses, trade, services, industry and electricity generation.
+An analysis by IEK-3 at the Jülich research centre (2022) concludes that approximately one-third of the Russian natural gas that is imported into Germany can be saved in the short term by private households, businesses, trade, services, industry and electricity generation.
+The German Energy Agency (2022) estimates that gas demand for buildings can be reduced within one year by about 52 TWh (15 % of the 350 TWh gas used for buildings).
+This corresponds to around 11 % of gas imports from Russia in the year 2019.